ShawnZhong/DepSurf/README.md

 ## Overview

-Please follow the instructions in the Jupyter notebooks to run the experiments.
+Please follow the instructions in the Jupyter notebooks to reproduce the results in the paper.
 In particular,

 - [`00_deps.ipynb`](./00_deps.ipynb) installs the dependencies.
 - [`11_download.ipynb`](./11_download.ipynb) downloads the Linux kernel packages.